 And so it is with life: as long as my relationship with my “self” is honest and meaningful, the rest outside ceases to matter as much.
 Expectations from the world reduce automatically and bliss rises to the fore of one’s consciousness.

-Like rain settles the dust particles, awareness of the self diminishes our unrealistic expectations from this world.
+Like the rain settles dust particles, an awareness of the self diminishes our unrealistic expectations from this world.
 If we want everyone around us to be kind to us, if we expect those around us to always show us respect, if we believe they should give us importance, they should value us and our opinions, I think we are expecting too much.
 It’s neither practical nor possible.
 It’s not even reasonable.
 And, if it matters so much, why not then do it for others.
 Why not do for the world what the world isn’t doing for you?
 That’s pretty close to enlightenment, believe me.

 Besides, past the stories we tell and the facade we put up is the simple truth: we all live for ourselves alone.
 More or less.

 PS: Would you like to work for os.me?
 We are hiring.
 We have three positions open.
 Please follow the links below: